 We've all played our fair share of Game Boy-inspired games over the last few years.
-Some people are

-	sick of the trend, but so long as the underlying mechanics are good, I say bring 'em on.
-The

-	Joylancer: Legendary Motor Knight did nothing to sway my opinion on this matter because it's a solid

-	game that just happens to be inspired by Nintendo's first handheld system.
+Some people are sick of the trend, but so long as the underlying mechanics are good, I say bring 'em on.
+The Joylancer: Legendary Motor Knight did nothing to sway my opinion on this matter because it's a solid game that just happens to be inspired by Nintendo's first handheld system.

-	The technology in the world of The Joylancer, as their weaponry uses some sort of charge-powered
+The technology in the world of The Joylancer is pretty advanced, as their weaponry uses some sort of charge-powered setup.

-	technology.
 Its a place where knights wear "burst arms" to defend the land.
-Superhuman strength and

-	agility are also bonuses when one is a Motor Knight, as is immortality.
-You may get knocked down,

-	but you'll always get right back up again.
+Superhuman strength and agility are also bonuses when one is a Motor Knight, as is immortality.
+You may get knocked down, but you'll always get right back up again.

-	The platforming action is solid if tensionless due to the lack of death, but charging your suit to

-	kill enemies is a relatively fun mechanic.
-It can also be used to propel yourself upward to

-	otherwise unreachable ledges or to crash downward through breakable blocks.
-What I liked best is

-	that it can be played at a fast pace by a skilled player, though patient players can take their time
+The platforming action is solid if tensionless due to the lack of death, but charging your suit to kill enemies is a relatively fun mechanic.
+It can also be used to propel yourself upward to otherwise unreachable ledges or to crash downward through breakable blocks.
+What I liked best is that it can be played at a fast pace by a skilled player, though patient players can take their time as well.

-	as well.

 The Joylancer is available as donationware at the official website, so it can be picked up and played on Windows for free.
 Those who feel compelled to pay can donate $5 to pay for the game.
 It's not quite finished, and all versions, paid or not, will be updated as new content is finished.